Sears Hometown and Outlet Stores

-Sears Hometown and Outlet Stores Inc. was an American retail company that sold home appliances, lawn and garden equipment, apparel, mattresses, sporting goods, and tools.
+Sears Hometown and Outlet Stores Inc. was an American retail company that sold home appliances, lawn & garden equipment, apparel, mattresses, sporting goods, and tools.
 The company had four subsidiary store formats: Sears Hometown, Sears Outlet, Sears Hardware and Appliance, and Sears Home Appliance Showrooms.
-Sears Hometown and Outlet Stores is based in Hoffman Estates, Illinois.
+Sears Hometown and Outlet Stores was based in Hoffman Estates, Illinois.
 Sears Hometown and Outlet Stores was founded in April 2012.
-The company was a spun off from Sears Holdings in 2012.
-By May 2019, Sears Hometown and Outlet Stores and its independent dealers and independent franchisees operated a total of 639 stores across 49 states as well as in Puerto Rico and Bermuda.
+The company was spun off from Sears Holdings in 2012.
+By May 2019, Sears Hometown and Outlet Stores & its independent dealers & franchisees operated a total of 639 stores across 49 states as well as in Puerto Rico & Bermuda.
 On June 3, 2019, it was announced that Transform Holdco would acquire Sears Hometown and Outlet Stores.
 As per the deal, Sears Hometown needed to divest its Sears Outlet division to gain approval.
 The company ceased to exist on October 23, 2019, when Franchise Group acquired the Sears Outlet division and Transform Holdco acquired the rest of the company.

 The company's former subsidiary, Sears Hometown remained in business as an American retail brand of hardware and appliance stores and a Transform Holdco subsidiary with most stores being locally owned and operated franchises.